HardGraphite/owiz-lang/doc/grammar.md

 Specially, a module file can be a shared library (or dynamic-link library) with specified exported functions and variables.
 This kind of module file is written in native code.

+A module can contain a function called `main`, and the function will be called automatically if the module is the entry of a program (aka the top-level environment).